BinayakJha/CereStyle/README.md

 npm install
 ```

-This command installs all necessary packages listed in the `package.json` file.

 ### **Step 2: Start the React Frontend**

-Once dependencies are installed, start the React development server:
+Once the dependencies are installed, start the development server:

 ```bash
 npm start
 ```

-The React frontend will be accessible at `http://localhost:3000`.
+The frontend should now be running at `http://localhost:3000`.

 ---

 ## **How to Use the Project**

 1. **Open the React App**:
-   - Navigate to `http://localhost:3000` in your browser.
+   - Open your browser and navigate to `http://localhost:3000`.

 2. **Upload a Photo**:
-   - Use the file upload form on the main page to upload a photo of yourself.
+   - Use the upload form on the main page to submit a photo of yourself.
-   - Click "Upload" to submit the photo for analysis.

 3. **Get Recommendations**:
-   - The backend will analyze the uploaded photo and suggest products based on the closest matching reference image.
+   - The backend analyzes the uploaded photo and suggests products based on the closest matching reference image.

 ---

 ## **Project Directory Structure**

-Here’s an overview of the key folders and files in the project:
+Here's an overview of the project's directory structure:

 ```
 project_root/